thepirateraccoon/itu-devops-group-noname/README.md

 Info relating to how to contribute to the repo should be put in CONTRIBUTION.md.
 Info relating to todo should be put into 'Github projects' used as backlog.
 ```

+# minitwit-nodejs
+An example of a basic structure for the minitwit application using Node.js